EVATool/evatool/README.md

 TODO
 - Get env vars into frontend
-- Get env vars into backend
+- (DONE) Get env vars into backend
 - Get mysql to start in not 5 minutes (!)
-- Get docker-compose to work (only add keycloak)
+- (DONE: only add keycloak) Get docker-compose to work
-- Make how to install and wiki stuff in new evatool repo (including everything in this folder)
+- Make how to install and wiki stuff in evatool repo
 - Deploy to UID server in both main deploy GitHub Actions
 - use UID server as dev server and also as public demo?